Hyundai Santa Fe: Fifth generation (MX5; 2023)

 The fifth-generation Santa Fe was announced by Hyundai on 17 July 2023, followed by a full unveiling on 10 August 2023.

 Developed under the codename MX5, Hyundai designed the vehicle to appeal to the growing outdoor lifestyle globally by adopting a boxy design.
 Its exterior elements were designed to reduce the drag coefficient to just 0.29 (0.33 on the previous generation).
 The model is 55 mm longer than the outgoing model, with the same width.
 The 2815 mm wheelbase is 50 mm longer than the previous generation.

 The headlamps and tail lamps take on an H-shaped design, with a light bar spanning the width of the front end in the centre of the grille.
 The tail lamps are positioned at the bottom of the liftgate directly above the rear bumper.
 It also sports angular wheel arches on the fenders.

+The Santa Fe will also become Hyundai's first extended-range electric vehicle.
+Reports from ETNews suggests the EREV version of the Santa Fe will start production in 2026 and start sales in 2027.
+A prototype version was spotted on 24 November 2025 and is based on the North American version (codenamed MX5a), likely meaning the EREV version will be produced in Montgomery, Alabama, United States.